kodecocodes/i9t/testing/testing.markdown

 "How did this feature break _again_?"
 If you've been writing code for any length of time, you've probably asked yourself that question at least once.
 As any experienced programmer will tell you, writing code "right" the first time is difficult.
 And even _if_ you get it right the first time, as you add code to your project, you can inadvertently introduce bugs to parts of your app that previously worked flawlessly.

 Wouldn't it be great if you could add little "scaffolds" as you code?
 In theory, these would prevent your code from failing after you've moved on to something else.
-At the very least, they would give you easy access to important parts and tell you if something broke.
+At the very least, they would give you easy access to important bits of logic and tell you if something broke.

 The good news is _you can do this_.
 You can write tests!